ArnoldDP/OStim-Community-Modlist/README.md

  * Towns and Cities

 Many of the towns and cities have been expanded on, or overhauled entirely.
-All of these changes are meant to be lore friendly and simply seak to make the are feel more alive.
+All of these changes are meant to be lore friendly and simply seak to make the game feel more alive.

  * Random places